Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions

-\paragraph*{Model I:} In Fig.~\ref{Q_1}, we show the time evolution of the Husimi distribution at different time instants for $V = 0.2$, $0.6$, $0.85$, and $1.5$ for the continuous version of Model~I [Eq.~\eqref{continuous_model_I}].
+\paragraph*{Model I:} In Fig.~\ref{Q_1}, we show the time evolution of the Husimi distribution at different time instants for $V = 0.2$, $0.6$, and $1.5$ for the continuous version of Model~I [Eq.~\eqref{continuous_model_I}].
 We observe that up to $V = 1$ the distribution continues to spread along the $q$ direction, whereas for $V > 1$ the spreading in the $q$ direction is suppressed.
-As is well known, wave-function propagation in the corresponding non-Hermitian lattice model is unidirectional, with the direction determined by the larger of $J_L$ and $J_R$~\cite{Longhi_2023}.
+As is well known, wave-function propagation in the corresponding non-Hermitian lattice model is unidirectional~\cite{Longhi_2023}.
 The continuous quantum model faithfully reproduces this behavior and correctly captures the transition point at $V_c = J_L$.

-We also present the time dependence of the variance of the Husimi distribution in the upper panel of Fig.~\ref{comp_lattice_cont}.
+We also present the time dependence of the second moment of the Husimi distribution in the upper panel of Fig.~\ref{comp_lattice_cont}.
+The black solid line represents the fitting function $\sigma^2 \sim t^\gamma$.
 In the small-$V$ limit, we observe $\sigma^2(t) \sim t^2$, indicating ballistic spreading.
-As $V$ is increased, the ballistic spreading gradually slows down, and for $V > 1$ the variance essentially saturates, approaching $\sigma^2 \sim t^0$.
-This behavior signals a delocalization--localization transition at $V_c = J_L$ for Model~I. In our numerically accessible parameter regime, we simulate the dynamics up to time $t = 30$.
-In the quantum continuum model, accurate long-time evolution demands a large matrix dimension to control numerical errors.
-Additionally, the presence of Gaussian functions in position space, which decay exponentially fast for large $x$, poses significant challenges in maintaining numerical precision.
-We also compare these results with the corresponding lattice calculations: the symbols represent data from the continuous model, while dashed lines denote the lattice dynamics.
+As $V$ is increased, the ballistic spreading gradually slows down, and for $V > 1$ the second moment essentially saturates, approaching $\sigma^2 \sim t^0$.
+This behavior signals a delocalization--localization transition at $V_c = J_L$ for Model~I. We also compare these results with the corresponding lattice calculations: the symbols represent data from the continuous model, while dashed lines denote the lattice dynamics.

+To obtain smooth lattice data, we introduce a site-independent phase (flux) in the argument of the onsite cosine potential in $H_I$ and average the results over different values of this phase.
 Strictly speaking, Eq.~\eqref{Eq: sigma_lattice} and Eq.~\eqref{Eq: sugma_continuum} correspond to different quantities; therefore, their numerical values need not coincide.
-However, the qualitative time dependence of $\sigma^2(t)$ is similar in both cases.
+However, the qualitative time dependence of $\sigma^2(t)$ is very similar in both cases.